jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ### Resources in Remote Clusters

-For Enterprise Gateway to work accross clusters, Enterprise Gateway must create the following resources in the cluster your kernels will be launched on.
+For Enterprise Gateway to work across clusters, Enterprise Gateway must create the following resources in the cluster your kernels will be launched on.

 - The kernel resource.
 - A service account for the kernel pods (if `externalCluster.autoConfigureRemote` is set to `true`).